Ricardo-VP/employees-exercise/README.md

     ├── docs                    # Documentation files
     ├── lib                     # Library files
     ├── src                     # Source files
-    ├── employees-list.txt      # Text file with the list of employees.
-You can edit it!

 ## Prerrequisites
 * Integrated Development Environment for Java (IDE) - I recommend IntelliJ Idea or Eclipse
 * Java Development Kit (SDK) - I recommend Azul Zulu (Version 18)

 ## How to run the app
-As I mentioned in the prerequisites section, to run this application you need an IDE for Java and a Java SDK for version 18.
+As I mentioned in the prerequisites section, to run this application you need an IDE for Java and a JDK for version 18 of Java.
+Once you have cloned the project all that remains is to run the App.java file located in the source folder.

 ## Examples